Home Blog Tell Me What You Did: By Carter Wilson (Book Review)

 Conclusion

-“Tell Me What You Did” is a compelling addition to the psychological thriller genre, offering a unique premise and a protagonist whose personal demons intertwine seamlessly with the external threats she faces.
+“Tell Me What You Did” is a compelling addition to the psychological Thriller genre, offering a unique premise and a protagonist whose personal demons intertwine seamlessly with the external threats she faces.
 Wilson’s storytelling prowess ensures that readers are kept on edge, questioning the nature of justice and the shadows of the past that continue to influence the present.
 For those seeking a thriller that challenges moral perceptions while delivering relentless suspense, this novel is a noteworthy recommendation.

 Also Read: Good Dirt: By Charmaine Wilkerson (Book Review)